lwears/ReelScore/README.md

 - add is loading when loading new page on search?
 - Map errors to better descriptions on FE
 - Check if errors returned from tRPC
-- Fix Next to latest version
+- Update NextJS to latest version (in progress) currently getting an error.

 ### Tried to create a CrudRouter